The Cairngorms Up-Close: Gallery

 Where and when encountered: Grantown-on-Spey on 10 July 2022

-Date range for adult records: 24 June to 25 July
+Date range for live (non-diapausing) adult records: 21 June to 25 July (35 days)

 Northern brown argus (Aricia artaxerxes)